-Congratulations you are a new owner of an online website where you will be able to sell your artwork.
+Congratulations, you are a new owner of an online website where you will be able to sell your artwork.

-Build your online website easy with BlueHost.
+Build your online website easily with BlueHost.

 Tips For Creating A Successful Art Website

-You also only need a few webpages as part of your main website structure.
+You also only need a few web pages as part of your main website structure.
 The main pages include:

-Along with these four main pages, you may create separate pages for each original piece of art that you want to sell.
+Along with these four main pages, you may create separate pages for each original piece of art you want to sell.
 These product pages should be structured under the “art” page, which you can also call “art for sale” or “inventory.”

 5. Setting Up Payment And Shipping Options

-You need a way to accept payment for your art and a way to deliver it to your customers.
+You need a way to accept payment for your art and deliver it to your customers.
 If you use WordPress or Wix, you can easily integrate a payment option on your website.
 Both platforms provide free plugins with payment gateways for accepting PayPal and other forms of online payment.